Strategic content that boosts buyer enablement

-It’s in this stressful final push where sales most need the content, data and insights to help secure the purchase, yet it’s here where many feel there’s not enough help.
-When asked how often marketing provides outcomes, data, and insights that helps them make progress during the closing of a deal, 51% of sales reps answered sometimes, rarely or never.
+It’s in this stressful final push where sales most need the content, data, and insights to help secure the purchase, yet it’s here where many feel there’s not enough help.
+When asked how often marketing provides outcomes, data, and insights that help them make progress during the closing of a deal, 51% of sales reps answered sometimes, rarely, or never.

-The second most common response, at 52%, was generating rich and reliable insights into the business’s prospects and buyers.
+The second most common response, at 52%, was generating rich and reliable insights into the company’s prospects and buyers.

 respondents would provide sales teams better insights to sales qualifications, cross-sale opportunities and buyer motivation.

 Content that helps push a purchase through to completion, and can illuminate the buyers engagement and motivation is one of the key links that can connect sales with better material to close deals and marketers with a stronger claim to being a core driver of business.